ray-project/ray/doc/source/serve/model_composition.md

 This section helps you:

-* compose multiple deployments containing ML logic or business logic into a single application
+* compose multiple deployments containing ML models or business logic into a single application
 * independently scale and configure each of your ML models and business logic steps

 :::{note}